genetajr/SCTP-Capstone/README.md

 # Mental Health Analysis among Technology Workers

-Data on prevalence and attitudes towards mental health among tech workers.
+## ❓ Problem Statement:
-Develop a predictive model to identify employees who works in Technology Workspace that are likely to seek treatment for mental health issues.
+Identify and understand the factors influencing the decision to seek or not seek treatment for mental health condition.
+Understand how to provide appropriate support and reduce stigma associated with mental health in the workplace.

 ---
 ## 🏆 Project Objectives: